-As mentioned in WFRC's Public Participation Plan, which is available on its website, WFRC is committed to full compliance with the requirements of Title VI of the Civil Rights Act of 1964 and Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations."
+As mentioned in WFRC's Public Participation Plan, WFRC is committed to full compliance with the requirements of Title VI of the Civil Rights Act of 1964 and Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations."
 During the public participation process, minority populations, including but not limited to low-income, minority, persons with disabilities, and senior citizen groups, that have been traditionally underserved by existing transportation systems, shall be sought out in order to obtain their input relative to transportation needs.

 Title VI states that "no person in the United States, shall, on the grounds of race, color, or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
-WFRC has developed and adopted a comprehensive Title VI Plan, which is available on its website.
+WFRC has developed and adopted a comprehensive Title VI Plan.
 Included in the Title VI Plan is a complaint procedure, which outlines how an individual may submit a complaint, how the complaint will be investigated, and the potential resolution scenarios.

-On August 11, 2000, President Clinton signed Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency."
-The Executive Order requires federal agencies to examine the services they provide, identify any need for services to those with LEP, and develop and implement a system to provide meaningful access to those with LEP.
+Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency" requires federal agencies to examine the services they provide, identify any need for services to those with LEP, and develop and implement a system to provide meaningful access to those with LEP.
 Meaningful access is consistent with, and without unduly burdening, the fundamental mission of WFRC.
 The Executive Order also requires that the federal agencies work to ensure that recipients of federal financial assistance provide meaningful access to their LEP applicants and beneficiaries.